CiscoDevNet/api-design-guide/README.md

 You should use JSON.

-Consider a fictional quiz API:
+Consider a fictional quiz API.
+Notice that the endpoint returns an array of `quiz` objects.

 `GET /v1/quizzes`